genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

 ## Introduction

-`analyzeGwas` examines mutations from genome-wide association studies (GWAS) data and reports the effect of all the mutations that are single-nucleotide variants (SNVs).
+`analyzeGenomeMPRA` examines mutations from genome-wide association studies (GWAS) data and reports the effect of all the mutations that are single-nucleotide variants (SNVs).
 Possible mutation effects include increasing (or optimizing) the affinity of a binding site, decreasing (or sub-optimizing) the affinity of a binding site, deleting a binding site, or creating a binding site.
 This analysis is performed on one transcription factor.
 For any input BED files, we will report whether overlap exists between the genomic intervals in each BED file and mutations from the GWAS data.